Work permits for employees in the Czech Republic (Czechia): A complete guide for employers

 • Intra-Company Transfer Card: The Intra-Company Employee Transfer Card allows foreign nationals to work in the Czech Republic for more than three months as managers, specialists, or employed interns transferred within multinational companies.
 It facilitates temporary transfers from non-EU countries to branches in the Czech Republic.

 • Special Work Visa: The Special Work Visa is issued for stays over 90 days.
-It authorizes the holder to stay in the Czech Republic for a period no longer than one year.
+It authorizes the holder to stay in the Czech Republic for a period of no longer than one year.
 It is subject to government regulations specifying job sectors and eligible citizenship.

-• Schengen Short-Term Visa: A Schengen visa for short-term employment may be issued for periods of less than 90 days.
+• Schengen Short-Term Visa: A Schengen Visa for short-term employment may be issued for periods of less than 90 days.

 Remember, residents of the European Union are not covered by these permits as they automatically have authorization to work in the Czech Republic and other EU states.